rylekizzo/photorch-studio-releases/README.md

 ### macOS
 1. Download the DMG for your Mac (Apple Silicon or Intel)
 2. Open the DMG and drag PhoTorch Studio to Applications
-3. On first launch, right-click and select "Open" to bypass Gatekeeper

 ### Windows
 1. Download the EXE installer